ZGorlock/WindowsTweaks/README.md

 ## This is a collection of registry changes and step-by-step instructions on how to make modifications to Windows 10

+## It also includes a number of useful 3rd party tools as well as custom scripts and hotkeys

 ### † † † _USE AT YOUR OWN RISK_ † † †